WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/2_CodeMappingTemplates/WaterAllocation/ReadME.md

 ---------- | ---------- | ------------ | ------------
 **"{name of data}"** | description of data | [link]("{https web link address to where data can be downloaded from}") | [link]("{https web link address to meta-data}")

-Six unique files were created to be used as input.
+"{number of input files found and used}"  unique files were created to be used as input.
 Input files used are as follows...
 - "{name of data file}.data file type"